gcanti/io-ts/README.md

     readonly name: string,
     /** a custom type guard */
     readonly is: (v: mixed) => v is A,
-    /** succeeds if a value of type S can be decoded to a value of type A */ readonly validate: (input: I, context: Context) => Either<Errors, A>, /** converts a value of type A to a value of type S */ readonly encode: (a: A) => O
+    /** succeeds if a value of type I can be decoded to a value of type A */ readonly validate: (input: I, context: Context) => Either<Errors, A>, /** converts a value of type A to a value of type O */ readonly encode: (a: A) => O
   ) {}
   /** a version of `validate` with a default context */